ohdyno/presentations/slides/testing/content.md

 Kent remembered a book talking about programmers writing out the expected output on the output tape, before the program was written.

 "Programmers always have written test first."
+(1950s or 1960s)

 "Kent re-discovered."

+## Benefits of TDD

+note:
+- high functional code coverage
+- regression

 ## The Testing Pyramid
 Types of Tests